anna0625/anna0625/README.md

 :round_pushpin: currently lives in Melbourne.

-🎓 a recent graduate from Master of IT at Unimelb.
+🎓 a recent graduate with a Master of IT from Unimelb.

 :ninja: skilled at React | MaterialUI.